lisp-mirror/lqml/examples/wear-os-gps/readme.md

 This is a practical example of displaying both the speed and the whole distance of e.g. a canoe session (only meant for constant altitude values).
-You probably need to adapt the maximum speed value (km/h) to your personal needs.
+You probably need to adapt the maximum speed value (km/h) to your personal needs, see settings (swipe up).

+An important feature is keeping the display always on (implemented with the Qt JNI interface).
+But this also consumes more battery, so you can switch it off in the settings.

 The data is automatically logged, and can be accessed with e.g.
 **Device File Explorer** from Android Studio (see Help / Find Action...).